 Time and budget required for development

-Web development process is really the very beginning of your journey and that’s where you need to decide wisely.
-If you are going to invest a lot of time into marketing your site later, then it would be a better idea to invest into a quality product in the beginning.
+The web development process is really the very beginning of your journey and that’s where you need to decide wisely.
+If you are going to invest a lot of time into marketing your site later, then it would be a better idea to invest in a quality product in the beginning.
 Here are the differences in time and budget.